Rajan316/healthcare-analytics/Framingham/README.md

 • Physical characteristics<br />
 • Behavioral characteristics<br />
 • Test results<br />
-Exams and questions expanded over time.<br />

 ## Objective

 Framingham case study aims to predict whether or not a patient has a risk of coronary heart disease within a span of 10 years.

 ## Dataset description
-The dataset is a rather small subset of possible FHS dataset, having 4240 observations and 16 variables. <br />  The models are supposed to predict coronary heart disease(CHD) in ten years.
+The dataset is a small subset of possible FHS dataset, having 4240 observations and 16 variables. <br />

-Attributes:
+### Attributes:
 1. gender : the gender of the observations.
 The variable is a binary named “male” in the dataset.
 2. age : Age at the time of medical examination in years.
 3. education : A categorical variable of the participants education, with the levels: Some high school (1), high school/GED (2), some college/vocational school (3), college (4)